 Now open - a new and innovative eating disorder service based in Wimbledon, London

 Arthur House is an innovative eating disorder service based in Wimbledon, South West London.
-Providing an alternative to traditional hospital treatment, this nine-bedded residential treatment centre provides cutting-edge therapies.
+Providing an alternative to traditional hospital eating disorder treatment, this nine-bedded residential treatment centre provides cutting-edge therapies.

-We can provide support for those stepping down from a more intensive hospital stay, or those looking to address eating disorder challenges which may not yet have reached a level requiring more intensive support.
+We can provide help for those stepping down from a more intensive hospital stay, or those looking to address eating disorder challenges which may not yet have reached a level requiring more intensive therapy.
 We are also able to provide a day care treatment programme for clients.